kb1907/Machine_Learning_Projects/README.md

 <img src="https://miro.medium.com/max/1400/0*QYxNNYh6W9jO1b_-.png" width="550" height="450">

-- In this folder, different-scale Machine Learning projects can be found.
+- In this folder, various-scale machine learning projects can be found.
 - You can also see some of the projects from my Kaggle account: https://www.kaggle.com/kaanboke
 - All the best